 Charles Ashley Moore

-Later, I funked it up with Sammy Suspect when the Tibbetts Street reunion turned sour.
-Then I got married, and I turned sour.
-But I survived that crippling disease by leaning on my trusty guitar.
-At least, so far I’ve survived that crippling disease.
-Survival is a constant struggle anyway.
-So I’m here for now and I'm still making music, which I hope you enjoy hearing as much as I enjoy playing.
+Later, after a Tibbetts Street reunion turned sour, I funked it up with Sammy Suspect until Sammy got distracted by a plate of churrasco.
+Next, I got distracted by a deviled egg in blue cheese dressing, then I turned sour.
+But I carved a cheerful canyon through that murky forest by leaning on my trusty axe (playing bass and guitar in a Country band, doing solo acoustic shows, and releasing a record or two).
+So far, at least, I’ve survived the perils of that forest in this way.
+Survival is a constant struggle though.
+So I’m here for now, trudging along, and I'm still making music, which I hope you enjoy hearing as much as I enjoy playing.
 Everything here's for free, which is how it comes to me, so please take something with you when you go.
 If you feel like bartering, kindly send me a note from the "Contact" page.
+I love pen pals.
 I'm glad you dropped by, and I hope you'll stay in touch.
-Love, freedom, solidarity, and positivolution! ~ a.
+Love, freedom, solidarity...